xan105/web-vanilla-query/README.md

 API
 ===

-⚠️ This is intended for the browser.
+⚠️ This module is only available as an ECMAScript module (ESM) and is intended for the browser.

 ## Named export